-Still, there’s always room for improvement and if the clothes on the couch and your little one in the other room are hindering your productivity, it’s time to get resourceful.
+Still, there’s always room for improvement.
+If the clothes on the couch and your little one in the other room are hindering your productivity, it’s time to get resourceful.
 Use these simple but impactful ideas to get more done during the workday without adding more hours to the clock.

 1. Improve Your Listening Skills

-Actively listening and truly understanding what’s being said is a critical skill to have in every workplace.
-As Brigette Hyacinth, author of Leading the Workforce of the Future, says “Don’t just listen with the outer ear but with the inner ear.
+Actively listening and truly understanding what’s being said is a critical skill in every workplace.
+Author of Leading the Workforce of the Future, Brigette Hyacinth says, “Don’t just listen with the outer ear but with the inner ear.
 Listen with the intent to hear and understand.”

 To improve your listening, implement the 5 Power Habits of Good Listeners: